FAQ + Safety

 Q: Are your fragrances natural?

 A: Our LARO line is 100% all-natural, no synthetics whatsoever.
-Our LAROMATICA line is Mixed-Media which means it incorporates natural botanical ingredients with some synthetics.
+Our LAROMATICA line is Mixed-Media which means it incorporates natural botanical ingredients with some safe synthetics.

 Q: What is an all-natural fragrance?